xinutec/xinutec.github.io/content/irc/connect.md

 ```

 In case you already registered the network and server in your client, you can
-either remove the server and re-add it as above, or manually edit the
+either remove the server with `/server remove irc.xinutec.net` and re-add it
-configuration file, so that it contains a section like this:
+as above, or manually edit the configuration file, so that it contains a
+section like this:

 ```
   {